From Bell Products to Greenberger-Horne-Zeilinger states: Quantum Memories via emergent Hamiltonians: Model in one dimension

 where we used the Jordan-Wigner transformation in the second equality, and $\hat N = \sum_l \hat{c}_{l}^{\dagger}\hat c_l^{\phantom{\dagger}}$ is the total particle number operator.
-Unlike the case of homogeneous hoppings~\cite{Zhang2021}, in this case, the series that results in $\hat {\mathcal M}(t)$ [Eq.~\eqref{eq:emergent_Hamiltonian}] can be precisely summed by making the identifications of the nested commutators, $\hat {\cal H}_{2n} = -\hat S_z$ and $\hat {\cal H}_{2n+1} = {\rm i}\hat S_y$, when using the standard spin commutation relations, $[\hat S_\alpha,\hat S_\beta]={\rm i}\epsilon_{\alpha\beta\gamma}\hat S_\gamma$, yielding:
+Unlike the case of homogeneous hoppings~\cite{Zhang2021}, in this case, the series that results in $\hat {\mathcal M}(t)$ [Eq.~\eqref{eq:emergent_Hamiltonian}] can be precisely summed by making the identifications of the nested commutators, $\hat {\cal H}_{2n} = -\hat S_z$ and $\hat {\cal H}_{2n+1} = {\rm i}\hat S_y$, when using the standard spin commutation relations, $[\hat S_\alpha,\hat S_\beta]={\rm i}\epsilon_{\alpha\beta\gamma}\hat S_\gamma$, yielding

-Thus, we provide an analytically exact expression of the Emergent many-body Hamiltonian in a quadratic, local form --- a sum of diagonal and nearest neighbor `hopping' terms in Eq.~\eqref{eq:emergent_1d}, when casting in terms of hardcore bosonic operators:
+Thus, we provide an analytically exact expression of the emergent many-body Hamiltonian in a quadratic, local form---a sum of diagonal and nearest-neighbor "hopping" terms in Eq.~\eqref{eq:emergent_1d}, when casting in terms of hard-core bosonic operators:

 A fundamental characteristic of the dynamics generated by $\hat H_f$ is that it enables the preparation of highly entangled states from simple, easily initialized separable states such as product states.
 For example, Fig.~\ref{fig:fig2} illustrates the time evolution of the half-chain entanglement entropy ${\cal S}_A$ [${\cal S}_A = -\sum_\alpha \lambda_\alpha^2\log_2 \lambda_\alpha^2$, where $\lambda_\alpha$ are Schmidt coefficients] for two initial product states~\footnote{We compute the entanglement entropy via the correlation matrix of free fermions for the relevant partition, as illustrated in Ref.~\cite{Peschel2009}}, a density wave, $|\psi(0)\rangle = |1010\ldots10\rangle$ [Fig.~\ref{fig:fig2}(a)] and a domain wall $|\psi(0)\rangle = |111\ldots000\rangle$ [Fig.~\ref{fig:fig2}(b)] --- any product state is an eigenstate of $\hat H_0$.
 Starting from these separable initial states, ${{\cal S}_A(t=0)=0}$, the entanglement entropy and $|\psi(t)\rangle$ evolve periodically with a fundamental period of $2\pi$, consistent with expectations from the spin mapping.
 At odd multiples of $\pi$, the roles of occupied and unoccupied sites are interchanged, yielding another separable state, i.e., $|\psi\left(t=(2n+1)\pi\right)\rangle = \prod_l \hat \sigma^{(l)}_x |\psi(t=0)\rangle$, where $n \in \mathbb{Z}_{\geq 0}$.
 This can be confirmed by the computation of the Hamming distance between these two product states, $d_{H}(|n\rangle,|m\rangle) \equiv \sum_{l=0}^{L-1}|n_l-m_l|$ with $|n\rangle = |n_0\ n_1\ldots n_{L-1}\rangle$ and $|m\rangle = |m_0\ m_1\ldots m_{L-1}\rangle$, showing that $d_H(|\psi(t=0)\rangle,|\psi(t = \pi)\rangle ) = L$ [Figs.~\ref{fig:fig2}(c) and \ref{fig:fig2}(d)] --- it relates to the perfect quantum state transfer protocol~\cite{Albanese2004}, now applied to a many-body state.